 C = Weight of flask + oil

-Determination of Crude Fibre Content
+Determination of Crude Fiber Content

 The AOAC technique [5] was used to determine this.
-Bottom flask and beaker were cleaned, dried in an oven at 1000C for 5 minutes, then cooled to make the decision.
+The bottom flask and beaker were cleaned, dried in an oven at 1000C for 5 minutes, then cooled to make the decision.
 After fat extraction, the defatted sample was used.
-Two grams (g) of the sample (A) were placed in a 500 mL flask together with 200 mL of pre-heated, 1.25% H2SO4, and the mixture was slowly simmered for 30 minutes while hot water was added to keep the acid volume constant.
+Two grams (gms) of sample (A) were placed in a 500 mL flask together with 200 mL of pre-heated, 1.25% H2SO4, and the mixture was slowly simmered for 30 minutes while hot water was added to keep the acid volume constant.
 The acquired residue was cleaned three times in hot water before being put back in the beaker.
-The 200mL of pre-heated 1.25% NaOH was added and boiled for another 30 min.
-This was filtered under suction and then was washed thoroughly with hot water and twice with ethanol.
-The residue was dried at 65⁰C for about 4 hrs, weighed and recorded as (B).
-The residue was transferred into a crucible and placed in muffle furnace and ashed at 550⁰C for 4 hours.
+The 200mL of pre-heated 1.25% NaOH was added and boiled for another 30 minutes.
+This was filtered under suction and then washed thoroughly with hot water and twice with ethanol.
+The residue was dried at 65⁰C for about 4 hrs, weighed, and recorded as (B).
+The residue was transferred into a crucible and placed in a muffle furnace and ashed at 550⁰C for 4 hours.
 It was cooled in a desiccator and weighed (C).

-% Crude Fibre Content = C-BA X 100
+% Crude Fiber Content = C-BA X 100

 Where C = Weight of crucible + sample before ignition